Ewelme: Parish church

 Thomas Chaucer, who died in 1434, his wife Matilda, and their daughter, Alice de la Pole, Duchess of Suffolk, are buried in the Church of England parish church of Saint Mary the Virgin adjoining the almshouses.
 The tomb chest of Thomas and that of his wife Matilda Burghersh are topped with memorial brasses showing him in plate armour and her in mantle, veil and wimple with their respective crests (his a unicorn and hers a lion) at their feet.

 Alice's alabaster tomb, almost undamaged by time, consists of a canopy of panelled stone, below which is the recumbent effigy of the Duchess on top of the tomb chest which contains her remains; the space beneath the chest encloses her sculpted cadaver, which is viewed through elaborate reticulated arches.
 Her effigy was examined by Queen Victoria's commissioners in order to discover how a woman should wear the insignia of the Order of the Garter.

 William de la Pole, 1st Duke of Suffolk was Alice's third husband; she was married first to Sir John Philip, and second to Thomas Montagu, 4th Earl of Salisbury.
 Her five-year-old step-great-granddaughter, Anne Beauchamp, 15th Countess of Warwick, also died at Ewelme, but was buried at Reading Abbey.
-Jerome K. Jerome (1859–1927), author of Three Men In A Boat, lived at Gould's Grove just southeast of Ewelme.
+Jerome K. Jerome (1859–1927), author of Three Men in a Boat, lived at Gould's Grove just southeast of Ewelme.
 He and his wife Ettie (died 1938) are buried in St. Mary's churchyard; their tombstone reads "For we are labourers together with God.
 I Corinthians III.
 9".
 Scenes in the 2012 film Les Misérables were filmed at the parish church of Ewelme.

 Amenities

-The village is dominated by the nearby buildings belonging to Benson Airfield.
+The village is dominated by the nearby buildings belonging to RAF Benson.
 Ewelme has a public house, the Shepherd's Hut, controlled by Greene King Brewery.
 The village shop is run by volunteers on a not-for-profit basis.
 Ewelme Cricket Club was founded in 1933.

 Since 2006 Ewelme has hosted the annual Chiltern Chase, a charity run of two multi-terrain (cross country) courses: one of 3 mi and the other of 6 mi.
 Both races start and finish on Cow Common.
 Normally two charities benefit equally from the proceeds of the event.